Singapore to Los Angeles By Air freight, Container ship or Road

 Singapore Changi Airport to Los Angeles International Airport

-The quickest way to get from Singapore to Los Angeles by ship will take about 23 days and departs from Johor Port (MYPGU) and arrives into Long Beach (USLGB).
+The quickest way to get from Singapore to Los Angeles by ship will take about 24 days 10h and departs from Singapore (SGSIN) and arrives into Long Beach (USLGB).
 There are vessels departing every 1-2 weeks on this route.
-Evergreen is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+MSC is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 More about shipping cargo and freight from Singapore to Los Angeles by Air, Ocean and Road

-The shortest shipping time by sea between Singapore and Los Angeles is 23 days.
-Ships depart from Johor Port (MYPGU) and arrive at Long Beach (USLGB) with scheduled departures Every 1-2 weeks.
+The shortest shipping time by sea between Singapore and Los Angeles is 24 days 10h.
+Ships depart from Singapore (SGSIN) and arrive at Long Beach (USLGB) with scheduled departures Every 1-2 weeks.

 Scheduled flights between Singapore Changi Airport (SIN) and Los Angeles International Airport (LAX) depart 2-4 times a day.
-These flights are serviced by Singapore Airlines, EVA Air, Japan Airlines, China Airlines, All Nippon Airways, ZIPAIR, Philippine Airlines, All Nippon Airways, China Eastern Airlines, Asiana Airlines, Korean Air, China Cargo Airlines, Air China, United Airlines, Cathay Pacific, Nippon Cargo Airlines, Air New Zealand, Singapore Airlines and Suparna Airlines and the typical transit time is around 18h 43m.
+These flights are serviced by Singapore Airlines, Starlux Airlines, EVA Air, Japan Airlines, China Airlines, ZIPAIR, All Nippon Airways, Philippine Airlines, All Nippon Airways, China Eastern Airlines, Korean Air, Asiana Airlines, United Airlines, China Cargo Airlines, Air China, Cathay Pacific and Air New Zealand and the typical transit time is around 18h 33m.

 Yes there are dedicated cargo planes that fly regular scheduled services between Singapore and Los Angeles.
-Cargo flights depart from Singapore Changi Airport (SIN) and arrive at Los Angeles International Airport (LAX) with departures Every 1-2 hours and a average flight time of around 18h 43m.
-Singapore Airlines, China Airlines, Asiana Airlines, China Cargo Airlines, Cathay Pacific, Nippon Cargo Airlines and Suparna Airlines operates on this route.
+Cargo flights depart from Singapore Changi Airport (SIN) and arrive at Los Angeles International Airport (LAX) with departures Every 1-2 hours and a average flight time of around 18h 33m.
+Singapore Airlines, China Airlines, Asiana Airlines, China Cargo Airlines and Cathay Pacific operates on this route.

 The distance between Singapore and Los Angeles by air is around 14,122 Kilometres (8,775 Miles).
 This distance is measured following typical flight paths between Singapore Changi Airport (SIN) and Bob Hope Airport (BUR).